Node Replication: Theory And Practice: A Calculus for Node Replication

 Two notions of \deft{contexts} are used.
 Term contexts $\fc$ extend those of the $\lambda$-calculus to explicit cuts.
+A term context is said to be \deft{pure} if it does not contain any explicit cut.
 List contexts $\lc$ denote an arbitrary list of explicit cuts.
 They will be used in particular to implement reduction at a \textit{distance} (see \autoref{sec:operational-semantics}).

 \deft{Free} and \deft{bound variables} of terms are defined as expected, in particular $\fv {\lx.t} \eqdef \fv t \backslash \{x\}$ and $\fv {t \cut x u} \eqdef \fv t \backslash \{x\} \cup \fv u$.
 We write $\nbocc x t$ to denote the number of free occurrences of the variable $x$ in the term $t$.
 These notions are extended to contexts as expected.
 In particular $\fv\ec \eqdef \emptyset$ and $\fv{\lc \cut x u} \eqdef \fv\lc \backslash \{x\} \cup \fv{u}$.
 The \deft{domain} of a list context is defined as $\domlc\ec \eqdef \emptyset$ and $\domlc{\lc \cut x u} \eqdef \domlc{\lc} \cup \{ x \} $.